Glossary

 See also ‘Article Processing Charge’.

-An Open Access Fund (OAF) is a fund that’s set aside by an institution to help cover the OA publishing cost, i.e., the article processing charge (APC) for authors who don’t have access to other sources to pay the publishing fees.
+An open access fund (OAF) is a fund that’s set aside by an institution to help cover APCs for authors who lack other funding.
 Ultimately, the goal of the Open Access Fund is to support the OA publication models that enable free and immediate access to research outputs.

-Open Access Management is a term that covers a range of processes organizations use to oversee their open access publishing output.
-Often, Open Access Management will encompass the following aspects: compliance with funder or national open access policies, monitoring publishing agreements, depositing research in a repository, or managing funding to support researchers publishing open access.
+Open access management is a term that covers a range of processes organizations use to oversee their open access publishing output.
+These can include: compliance with funder or national open access policies, monitoring publishing agreements, depositing research in a repository, or managing funding to support researchers publishing open access.

 Open government is a license published by the UK government.
 It’s compatible with the CC-BY license and allows someone to copy, publish, distribute, and adapt the original work, both commercially and non-commercially.

-Open Science represents a new movement within scientific research that strives to create greater openness and transparency in the research community in terms of publications and data.
-The idea behind Open Science is to remove all barriers at any stage of the research process and allow for unhindered access to all information, data, and outputs in the entire research cycle.
+Open science represents a movement within scientific research that strives to create greater openness and transparency.
+The idea behind Open science is to remove all barriers at any stage of the research process and allow for unhindered access to all information, data, and outputs in the entire research cycle.

 The principal investigator (PI) is the person responsible for the preparation, administration, and reporting of a research grant.
 Likewise, the PI is also responsible for overseeing compliance, finance, or any other aspects related to the research project.